Category theory for scientists (Old version): Adjoint functors

-In the introduction to this chapter I said that adjoint functors are like dictionaries that translate back and forth between different categories.
+Just above, in the introduction to this chapter, I said that adjoint functors are like dictionaries that translate back and forth between different categories.
+How far can we take that analogy?

 In the common understanding of dictionaries, we assume that the two languages (say French and English) are equally expressive, and that a good dictionary will be an even exchange of ideas.
 But in category theory we often have two categories that are not on the same conceptual level.
 This is most clear in the case of so-called {\em free-forgetful adjunctions}.
+In Section \ref{sec:adjoints discuss and define} we will explore the sense in which each adjunction provides a dictionary between two categories that are not necessarily on an equal footing, so to speak.